 The hybrid nature of SEs, and the financial pressures they face, can also create tensions in terms of their positioning with respect to each other and to other institutions.
 Huybrechts (2012, p.17) discusses how Fair Trade SEs are perceived as being both in and against the market.
 Jenner (2016) and Weber et al. (2017) posit that as SEs are forced to follow a more commercial path, they will increasingly move from working in collaborative networks to competing against one another.
 This new culture is argued to result in SEs losing their trust in each other and risks eroding social capital and value.

 Whereas SEs appear to have conflated the perceived primary profit/social value bipolar tension with the need to adopt an either-or decision about working with the private or public sector (Jenner, 2016; Peattie and Morley, 2008), a more gestalt view afforded by a PT perspective (Stevenson, 2010) permits SEs to work with either, or both, to varying degrees (Smiddy, 2010).
 There may indeed be valid reasons for SEs that primarily seek to operate ethically and ‘do good’ to shun working with the private sector that may be ideological, or founded in a fear that this may result in a reduction of the enterprise’s perceived validity (Herlin, 2015).
 However, there is recognised to be much potential value in SEs forging relationships with more commercial organizations (Austin, Stevenson and Wei-Skillern, 2006), although such relationships still require careful management (Simmons, 2008).
 Should the private sector be a source of funding that permits the continuation of the enterprise to ‘do good’ (Liu et al., 2014), this could be secured by the organization, and tempered with equal, or greater, degrees of alignment with the public sector (or indeed with other social enterprises).
 For example, Bikeworks’ mission is to ‘do good with bikes’.
 They provide bicycle maintenance and repair training and employ disadvantaged young people to provide the training but also have a range of corporate clients in the City of London to whom they provide lunchtime cycle training as part of their corporate cycle-to-work schemes.
-They then invest this income in the support counselling for disadvantaged young employees.
+They then invest this income in the support counselling for disadvantaged young employees (British Council, 2015).

 The options that surround the issues of collaborating or competing with other social enterprises, or aligning with public or private organizations to attract funding, we consider to be (strategic) decisions to be made, that is, they are dilemmas.
 The choice will be largely influenced by the result of adopting a gestalt view of the tandem needs to be ‘seekers of finance and doers of social good’.
 Consequently, they should not be considered immutable decisions but should rather be considered as choices that need to be considered, and re-considered, in light of the prevailing conditions and strategic direction.